kitihounel/tips/linux/shell.md

 If we leave edge cases to one side, the difference is simple.
 Ctrl+C aborts the application almost immediately while Control+Z shunts it into the background, suspended.

-The shell send different signals to the underlying applications on these combinations:
+The shell sends different signals to the underlying applications on these combinations:

 - `Ctrl+C` (control character **intr**) sends SIGINT which will interrupt the application.
 Usually causing it to abort, but this is up to the application to decide.